pgrunde/points/README.md

   fmt.Printf("Creating game with %d players\n", count)
 }
 ```
-If you save and run this program with `go run scrabble.go` the console will print 'Creating game with 0 players'.
+If you save and run this program with `go run scrabble.go` the console will print '*Creating game with 0 players*'.
 Now wait just a minute, I never even typed a `0` this whole time, how did `%d` turn into that?
-The trick is in [the `Printf` function](https://golang.org/pkg/fmt/#Printf), which you'll notice is utilized by first typing out what package it comes from (fmt), followed by a period and then the function name.
+The trick is in [the Printf function](https://golang.org/pkg/fmt/#Printf), which you'll notice is utilized by first typing out what package it comes from (fmt), followed by a period and then the function name.
+Our `fmt.Printf` takes two [arguments](https://en.wikipedia.org/wiki/Argument_of_a_function)- arguments are the names describing the inputs for a function.
+The are always inside the parenthesis following the function name.
+First up in our arguments is a [string of characters](https://golang.org/ref/spec#String_types) which you see inside the quotes, followed by that `count` variable we declared earler (note that the two arguments are comma separated, as are all arguments inside a function, `fmt.Printf(format string, a ...interface{})`).